MarquesJ8023/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+      forEach: This iterates over a list and applies some operation with side effects to each list member.
+map: This iterates over a list, transforms each member of that list, and returns another list of the same size with the transformed members (example: transforming list of strings to uppercase)

 2. What is the difference between a function and a method?

+  A function is something that takes a bunch of inputs and returns one or more values.
+            A method is similar to a function, but is internal to part of a class.

 3. What is closure?

+  A closure is a feature in JavaScript where an inner function has access to the outer (enclosing) function's variables.

 4. Describe the four rules of the 'this' keyword.

+Implicit binding, Explicit binding, new binding, Window/Global binding

 5. Why do we need super() in an extended class?

+If we want to extend a class in JavaScript, we can take the help of the keywords super() and extends to do so.

 ## Project Set up